dtran-machine-learning/gradient-descent/README.md

 **Assignment 1 - Gradient Descent**

-This assignment focuses on using gradient descent to minimize a cost funtion and train a linear regression model.
+This assignment focuses on using gradient descent to minimize a cost function and train a linear regression model.

 ## Usage